We issue a Data Provision Notice each time we use our statutory power under Section 259(1) of the Health and Social Care Act 2012 (the Act).

 *Burden is the inefficiency found in the systems and processes used to establish, run, and decommission a data collection.

 Data Provision Notice procedure

 In addition to publishing the Data Provision Notice, we seek to inform organisations who are within scope of the notice to provide data.
 Depending on the remit and method of data collection, organisations may need to take local action in order to comply with the Data Provision Notice for example for GP Collections, practices will need to accept an offer to participate in the collection via the Calculating Quality Reporting Service (CQRS).

 NHS Digital may choose to exercise its powers under Section 259 of the Act to require and request the provision of information.

 We also produce a register of Data Provision Notices which is updated every time a Data Provision Notice is issued or withdrawn.

-Retired Data Provision Notices
+Withdrawn Data Provision Notices